 Here is an XmR chart run on the same data:

-Consider a Laney or p prime chart if: the sample sizes in your denominator are large and vary greatly.
+Consider a Laney p' Chart (p Prime) if: the sample sizes in your denominator are large and vary greatly.

-A p prime chart will have wider control limits than the p chart and it will have varying control limits that may help identify unstable points not identified by the XmR chart.
-Here is a p prime chart of the same data.
+A Laney p' Chart will have wider control limits than the p chart and it will have varying control limits that may help identify unstable points not identified by the XmR chart.
+Here is a Laney p' Chart of the same data.

 Why Choose QI Macros Over Other Control Chart Software?

 - Only $279 USD - less with quantity discounts

 - Works right in Excel

 - Five Star CNET Rating - Virus free